gthmk/site/README.md

 # gthmk.dev

-**Gautham Koorma’s Personal Blog** — built using a modern, minimal, and performance-optimized stack designed for speed, readability, and developer experience.
+**Gautham Koorma's Personal Blog** — built using a modern, minimal, and performance-optimized stack designed for speed, readability, and developer experience.

 ## 🛠️ Tech Stack